 - Physically capable of performing the trade

-- Complete the Accuplacer test with a minimum score of 66 in reading and arithmetic and 33 in algebra, OR ACT scores of 15 in math and 16 in reading.
+- Complete the Accuplacer test with a minimum score of 66 in reading (244 for Next Generation Accuplacer), 66 in arithmetic (250 for Next Generation Accuplacer) and 33 in algebra (235 for Next Generation Accuplacer Quantitative Reasoning, Algebra, and Statistics), OR ACT scores of 15 in math and 16 in reading.
 Scores will be accepted from the ACT or Accuplacer test from within five years from the test date

 Terms of Apprenticeship